Berkeley-CS61B/website-sp24/projects/proj0/index.md

 ### Testing and Debugging

 To test up-only tilting, run the tests in `TestUpOnly.java`.

+`TestUpOnly` is comprised of the following tests:

+1. `testUpNoMerge`: calls `tilt` in the up direction on a board with two tiles in different columns.
+These tiles should move into empty space (no merging)
+2. `testUpBasicMerge`: calls `tilt` in the up direction on a board with two tiles of the same value in the same column.
+These tiles should merge
+3. `testUpTripleMerge`: calls `tilt` in the up direction on a board with three tiles of the same value in the same column.
+The top two tiles should merge, but the bottom tile should not.
+4. `testUpTrickyMerge`: calls `tilt` in the up direction on a board with three tiles in the same column.
+The top two tiles have the same value and should merge.
+The bottom tile has the same value as the resulting merged tile, but should still not merge.

-If your implementation is correct, all tests should pass.
+If your implementation is correct, only `testUpNoMerge` should pass.
+Don't worry about the rest of the tests just yet: they should pass once score changes are implemented.

 ## Task 9: Tilt in Four Directions